ADS-Frank/ExceptionHandling/ExceptionHandling.md

 }
 ```

-DONT - Throw exception instances that are general such as ```Exception``` or ```NullPointerException```.
+DONT - Throw exception instances that are general such as ```Exception``` or ```NullPointerException``` from public methods.
 Without inspecting the code, they provide the user of the code with no understanding of why an exception was thrown.

 ```java
 /**